-This form displays the name, host name, and status of each sensor in the system.
+This form displays the name, host name, status, and version of each sensor in the system.
 It also displays a status message for each sensor, indicating the result of the most recent action attempted.

 Note: If you do not see a list of installed sensors, you must install the Microsoft .NET Framework version 3.5 Service Pack 1.